Welcome to the Restructuring Classical Music!

 Naxos submitted the Strauss recording below to NARAS for Grammy consideration.

-These works have since been performed by professional orchestras around the world.
+These works have since been performed by professional orchestras on three continents.

-Below are videos from those recording sessions, with the final mixed audio, and interspersed with images from the Czech recording sessions.
+Below are videos from the recording sessions, with the final mixed audio, and interspersed with images from the Czech recording sessions.

 Richard Strauss: Salome’s Dance, Op.
 54 (1904-1905)